RyanCCollins/Meme-Me/README.md

 ####Class extensions

 As I was developing this app, I realized that my code was getting a bit complex, especially after I added delegate functions for the text fields, UITableViews, UICollectionViews, and other UIKit compononents.
 In order to make the code more readable and manageable, I once again used UIViewController extensions in order to add the delegate functions for various UIKit components.
 I find that this is good practice as long as you contain the extensions in one file, preferably in the same file of the view controller that utilizes them.
 I would recommend utilizing extensions for basic delegate functionality that will be shared throughout your app.

+####Collection View Features
+I added some custom functionality to the collection view in this app.
+I added the ability to select a Meme in the collection view to edit it, add a new Meme and I added functionality to delete multiple memes at once.
+To handle this, I tracked an array of indecies that corresponded to the selected Memes.
+When the delete button is pressed, the view controller sorts the array, then asks the model to delete the Memes at the index collected in the array, deletes the corrseponding cells and then updates the view.

 ####Other
 To make this project more professional, I added a launch screen with a small loading indicator, following [Apple's iOS Human Interface Guidelines](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/MobileHIG/LaunchImages.html).
 I also made the interface look good while still following their guidelines.